billtt/CalPuzzle/README.md

 Sample(to get result in the picture):\
 node CalPuzzle.js 2021/07/15

-The algorithm used by this program is simply brute-force, so it might take a few minutes to get the result.
+The algorithm used by this program is simply brute-force by iterating over the board.